How to Protect Affiliate Income From Google Algorithm Changes

 E-E-A-T is not a framework you optimize for.
 It is a quality you either have or you are pretending to have.
 You can fake it long enough to rank.
 You cannot fake it long enough to last.

-For anyone building in the anti-hype space, this is actually an advantage.
+For anyone building in the anti-hype space, this is an advantage.
 Writing honestly, recommending only what you would use yourself, acknowledging what something does not do as clearly as what it does, that approach naturally produces the kind of content Google’s updates are trying to surface.
 Every update that clears out thin affiliate content creates more visible space for the sites that built honestly.

 Three traffic sources.
 That is it.